 Caroline is a native Austinite and graduated from the University of Texas at Austin with a B.S. in Journalism.
 After graduating, Caroline served as the Tour Director for a Ugandan children’s choir, where she planned, led and traveled with the choir tour through six states over six months.
 Caroline moved to New York City after completing the tour and worked for six years at Robin Hood, New York’s largest poverty-fighting organization.
 Caroline focused on development, educating and engaging young people and donor families on the issues of poverty and Robin Hood’s approach to grantmaking and strengthening Robin Hood partners through governance and board placement.
 Caroline moved back to her hometown in 2016, where she became the Executive Director of A Legacy of Giving.
 Legacy existed to create a culture of compassion through education and leadership development and envisioned a society of empathetic individuals building stronger communities through service and giving.
 Caroline recently led Legacy through a collaborative acquisition process, which resulted in Legacy becoming part of the Annette Strauss Institute for Civic Life, part of U.T.’s Moody College of Communication.
 The acquisition ensures the long-term sustainability of Legacy’s work.
 Caroline has volunteered with iMentor since 2011 and has mentored the same student for seven years, through their high school completion and entry into higher education.
 Caroline is elated to join Friends of the Children–Austin because her passion for the organization’s commitment to transform the lives of Austin’s most underserved children and experience and skills in development and donor relations are a wonderful match.

 Nancy Pollard is the Executive Director of Friends of the Children–Austin, Friends of the Children’s first Texas chapter, of which she was a co-founder.
 She graduated from Princeton University with a degree in English Literature and a concentration in Women's Studies; she then earned a J.D., cum laude, from Southern Methodist University's Dedman School of Law.
 Nancy practiced as a Trusts and Estates attorney in Dallas at Bisignano and Harrison LLP and in Austin at Andrews Kurth.
 She was most successful in business development and focused heavily on nonprofit creation and compliance.
 During this time, she volunteered extensively with the Junior League of Dallas, served on the board of Hope International, and founded and directed August Dog, a nonprofit dog rescue group.
 When her three children were born, she followed her passion for the nonprofit sector and became an active community volunteer.
-She now has more than ten years of experience volunteering in, building, and leading local and national nonprofit organizations.
+She now has more than fifteen years of experience volunteering in, building, and leading local and national nonprofit organizations.
 Nancy has experience serving on a variety of nonprofit boards and currently serves as an advocate with CASA of Travis County and on the boards of Austin Pets Alive!, The Marcella Project and Austin PBS.

 Elise Raymund is the Development Manager of Friends of the Children–Austin.
 She is a native Texan and has called Austin her home since 2010.
 She graduated from the University of Texas at Austin in 2015 with a degree in Communication Studies and a concentration in Social Entrepreneurship and Nonprofits.
 Elise began her professional career as a founding member of the development team at the University of Texas at Austin’s Dell Medical School.
 During her five years at Dell Med, Elise enjoyed the challenge of helping design and implemented a donor and alumni relations program for the brand-new medical school.
 As a young adult cancer survivor, Elise was especially interested in Dell Med’s goal of designing and delivering better patient-centered medical care for all.
 Over the past three years, personal experiences ignited her passion for helping vulnerable children, leading her to pursue volunteer opportunities in the child welfare realm.
 Elise currently serves as a volunteer at Helping Hand Home for Children and as a court-appointed special advocate with CASA of Travis County.
 Outside of work, Elise and her husband, Andrew, enjoy exploring Austin’s local restaurant scene and taking care of their two guinea pigs.